go-webauthn/webauthn/README.md

 It is distributed under the same 3-Clause BSD license as the original fork, with the only amendment being the additional 3-Clause BSD license attributing license rights to this repository.

+### Differences

+There are several differences between the upstream library and this one.
+We will aim to keep this list updated:

+* There are minimal breaking changes between this library and the upstream one.
+Identified breaking changes exist in the following commits:
+  *  Change of protocol.ResidentKeyUnrequired() to protocol.ResidentKeyNotRequired() 5ad54f89952eb238a7d6e10ed2d443738351d67f.
+* This library is versioned with branches per minor version for back-porting fixes.
+* The following PR's in the upstream repository are merged in one form or another:
+  * PR132 was merged in 401a3f63b5fb3c91faa52c56a9295b78d62e039f.
+  * PR131 was merged in 509e08fb364c78be30067a93d976730a8fe4a656 (cherry-pick squashed).
+  * PR130 was merged in 729227d1ec0504ebb518f38e72bcd10ae68c4130 (v0.2.x) and 93a942a90dbb82d997e1ed2945ba41b37d47890f (v0.1.x).
+  * PR122 was merged in 2bbb113b333b775d2d7c5551b7220f713f666f00.
+  * PR116 was (effectively) merged in d64d2ba780240964310c7f5862add333bc659348.
+* The following misc fixes have been merged:
+  * Ensuring the credential ID length is not too long in b3b93ac3770a26a92adbcd4b527bbb391127931b (v0.2.x) and 35287ea54b50b1f553f3cc0f0f5527039f375e2c (v0.1.x).
+  * Ensuring errors are effectively checked, ineffectual checks are not done, and general linting fixes in 90be0fe276222bd574cf19856081979789ce9fca.

 ## Status

 This library is still version 0, as per semver rules there may be breaking changes without warning.
 While we strive to